 Melissa Parker came to the area through the military when her father was transferred to Patrick Airforce Base in 1987.
 A graduate from Satellite High School, she later obtained her degree as a Registered Nurse and worked in the acute care settings at Homes Regional Medical Center and Florida Hospital specializing in Orthopedics, Neurology and Trauma, until the birth of her son.
-She is now President and Founder of Precision Screening, Inc., an employment and tenant background screening and verification service provider.
+She is now President and Founder of Precision Screening, Inc., a boutique, pre-employment background screening and verification service provider.

 Mrs. Parker's true passion is her family, friends and community.
-She is active with organizations such as The Scott Center for Autism Treatment, The Brevard Zoo, The Brevard Rescue Mission and Our Lady of Lourdes Catholic School.
+She is on the Board of Directors for the Senior Resource Alliance and active with organizations such as Our Lady of Lourdes Catholic School.
 Along with her husband, Ted, she formed The Parker Foundation for Autism and Child Development, where she is instrumental in planning and facilitating the .education, sports and arts programs and uniting families with resources in the community.

 Mrs. Parker combines her experience as a Registered Nurse with that of a parent of a child with Autism, to be an Advocate for children and families touched by Autism, and to educate on the importance of early diagnosis and intervention.
 Her goal is to give every child the opportunity to explore arts and sports as avenues to build friendships, skills and self confidence, to help build support networks and resources for families and to inform the public on understanding the needs and special qualities of children with Autism Spectrum Disorders and related disabilities.

 Melissa Parker, RN